Cecile-Hirschauer/CrowdMint/README.md

-# CrowdSpark 🚀
+# CrowdMint 🚀

-**CrowdSpark** is a blockchain-based crowdfunding platform designed to help creators and innovators raise funds for their unique and bold projects.
+**CrowdMint** is a blockchain-based crowdfunding platform designed to help creators and innovators raise funds for their unique and bold projects.
 Using tokens, contributors can pre-order products or support quirky ideas while receiving exclusive rewards.

 ## Vision 🌟